Use this dashboard to explore remittances outbound from Canada to developing and advanced economies.

 Globally, remittances sent home by migrant workers are estimated to be anywhere from 3 to 4 times aid flows.

-Our estimates for 109 countries for which comparable data was available shows that remittance outflows from Canada to these countries are about 5 times larger than aid flows.
-Remittance estimates are larger for some of Canada’s largest aid recipients including: Pakistan, Bangladesh, Colombia, Peru, Kenya, Nigeria, Vietnam and others.
-The largest estimates of remittance outflows from Canada are to China ($3.9 billion) and India ($3.4 billion).
-The total remittance outflow from Canada (to all countries including developed) is estimated at $24 billion in 2012.
+Our estimates for 173 countries for which comparable data was available shows that remittance outflows from Canada to these countries are about 4 times larger than aid flows.
+Remittance estimates are larger than aid even for some of Canada’s largest aid recipients including: Pakistan, Haiti, Lebanon, Vietnam, Nigeria, Kenya and others.
+The largest estimates of remittance outflows from Canada are to China ($4.7 billion) and India ($3.0 billion).
+The total remittance outflow from Canada (to all countries including developed) is estimated at $27.8 billion in 2018; up from $24.6 billion in 2017.

 What the data show

-Among developing regions, Middle East and North Africa received $1.7 billion, Latin America and Caribbean $1.3 billion, South Asia $4.6 billion, East Asia $7.8 billion, and Sub Saharan Africa $766 million.
+Among developing regions, East Asia and Pacific received $9.2 billion, South Asia $4.4 billion, Middle East and North Africa received $1.5 billion, Latin America and Caribbean $1.1 billion, and Sub Saharan Africa received $927 million.

 About the data sources

-Data included here is drawn from our Migration review dashboard; the World Bank’s bilateral remittance matrix; and the World Bank’s remittance price corridor database.
+Data is drawn from CIDP migration analytics, the World Bank’s bilateral remittance matrix; and the World Bank’s remittance price corridor database.
 None of the underlying data has been altered in any way.

 However, the country coding has been enhanced by adding World Bank income and regional country classifications to facilitate analysis.